-Prepared by Jack M. Whetstone, Extension Aquaculture Specialist, Clemson University, and Mac Watson, South Carolina Department of Natural Resources.
-(New 02/01.)
+Reviewed by W. Cory Heaton, Agriculture & Natural Resources Agent, Clemson University 12/15.
+Originally prepared by Jack M. Whetstone, Extension Aquaculture Specialist, Clemson University, and Mac Watson, South Carolina Department of Natural Resources.
+New 02/01.
+Image added 12/15.

 South Carolina is noted for infertile, soft waters, low in pH, alkalinity and water hardness except in specific coastal areas.
 Just as in farming or gardening, proper liming ensures greater production through improving the activity of fertilizer.
 Liming fish ponds also improves several important water quality parameters.
 Liming increases the pH of the water column and also buffers pH fluctuations by improving water hardness and alkalinity.